-- Pull the URL matched with the first non-brand keyword of interest, ideally one with an Average Position less than three
+- Pull the URL matched with the first non-brand keyword of interest, ideally one with an Average Position less than three.

 - Select the filters to view more queries for this URL and add to the platform.

-- Add keywords to the platform associated to the target URL
+- Add keywords to the platform associated to the target URL.

 - Select all, and choose the action item to Associate the Highest Ranking URL if the pairing is an ideal connection

 We have now deepened our investment in this page.
-By adding and associating these keywords we can now better monitor competitors and find ways to reach more searchers on the topic, including revealing semantically related keywords.
+By adding and associating these keywords we can now better monitor competitors and find ways to reach more searchers on the topic, including revealing semantically related terms.